Google Fiber Community Connections Challenge and the Digital Equity Strategic Plan

 The City is launching the Google Fiber Community Connections Challenge.
 The Challenge offers non-profits a chance to help bridge the digital divide by winning free Google Fiber high-speed internet service.
 This is part of the City’s efforts to improve digital inclusion and digital equity within the city limits of KCMO.
 This is a competitive challenge and applications will be evaluated by a City-appointed Selection Committee.
 So, please share this information with your favorite digital inclusion service providers today.

-The application submittal deadline is Monday, August 7, 2017 at 5 p.m.
-A question and answer session will be scheduled for July 24, 2017 at noon on the 11th floor, City Hall, to clarify any questions applicants may have about the Challenge.
+The application submittal deadline is Monday, August 14, 2017 at 5 p.m.
 Please submit one application per location requested.
 Apply now!

 About the Digital Equity Strategic Plan